-Suns' C Ayton suspended 25 games
+Suns C Ayton suspended 25 games

-The NBA on Thursday suspended second-year Phoenix Suns center Deandre Ayton 25 games for violating the league’s anti-drug policy.
+The NBA suspended second-year Phoenix Suns center Deandre Ayton 25 games for on Thursday violating the league’s anti-drug policy.

 According to a statement from the league, Ayton tested positive for a diuretic.
 The statement said the 2018 No. 1 overall pick will begin serving the suspension Friday night, when the Suns visit the Nuggets in Denver.